mitjafelicijan/clutch/README.md

 # Nested X11 dwm sessions

-Clutch is a simple script that allows you to run nested `dwm` session inside your existing X session.
+Clutch allows you to run nested `dwm` session inside your existing X session.
 This comes in handy when you already have a desktop environment running (like Gnome) but you want to have a tiling window manager as well.

 > [!IMPORTANT]
 > All the tests were done on Xorg so if you are using Wayland this may not work